AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

 ## Quality Control

 * A team member who didn't work on the original dataset reviews the records in Wikidata for any errors.
-* Each location coordinate should be checked closely, since they are automatically generated and prone to being incorrect.
+* Each location coordinate should be checked closely, since they are prone to being incorrect.
   * On the organization record in Wikidata, right click on the coordinate location and open in a new tab.
   * This will take you to the coordinate location on the GeoHack website.
 Click on Google Maps link at the top of the screen to open the coordinate location in Google Maps.
 Zoom in to see if the coordinate location pin is located on top of the correct location.
 If the location isn't labeled, you may have to use Street View to confirm that it's the correct location.
 If the location is correct, move on to the next record.
   * If the coordinate location is incorrect, search to find the correct location (which may take some sleuthing).
-Once you have found the correct location, right click on top of the location and choose "What's here?"
-In the pop-up menu at the bottom of the screen, click on the decimal coordinate location.
-On the left menu, copy the decimal coordinate location.
-  * For the REF URL reference, copy the URL up through the decimal coordinate location (i.e. <https://www.google.com/maps/place/Johnston+Lakes+Library/@30.6835504,-83.2116414,19z/>).
-NOTE that Wikidata does *not* accept reference URLs formatted with DMS coordinate locations in the URL (i.e. <https://www.google.com/maps/place/30°41'00.8"N+83°12'40.0"W/@30.6835502,-83.2116545,19z/>) since they include non-standard characters.
 * As the reviewer checks (and potentially corrects) each record in Wikidata, they mark that they've checked it in the dataset in the QC column by adding the date reviewed and their initials (i.e. 2019-12-03 CL)
 * Since quality control is done in Wikidata, your dataset will no longer be the "source of truth" after ingest.
 The datasets exist for the purpose of ingesting data and references into Wikidata and performing quality control.
 Wikidata then becomes the source of truth, not your datasets.